BRITISH ANTARCTIC SURVEY / SCIENCE PHOTO LIBRARY BRITISH ANTARCTIC SURVEY / SCIENCE PHOTO LIBRARY

 Iceberg formation.
-Aerial photograph of icebergs calving (breaking away, upper right) from an ice front.
-An ice front is the vertical cliff of an ice shelf or glacier (as in this case).
+Ice floating on the sea after calving (breaking away) from the ice front of the Brunt Ice Sheet.
+An ice front is the vertical cliff of an ice shelf.
 Calving is one way in which icebergs are formed.
 When an ice front arrives at the coast it becomes less stable and cracks develop.
 Huge chunks of ice often fall into the sea, which then float away as icebergs.
-The patterned ice (down left) is caused by volcanic ash, which has settled on the glacier and settled in crevasses on the surface.
-Photographed in Iceland.
+Photographed off Coats Land, Antarctica.

 Model release not required.
 Property release not required.